MCL Tear Treatment in Bellefontaine Neighbors, MO

 Diagnosing an MCL Tear in Bellefontaine Neighbors, MO

-Diagnosing an MCL tear usually requires a physical exam and may involve imaging tests like MRI or X-ray to confirm the extent of the injury.
+Diagnosing an MCL tear usually requires a physical exam and may involve imaging tests like MRI or X-ray to determine the injury’s extent.
 At Axes Physical Therapy, we provide complimentary injury screenings in Bellefontaine Neighbors, MO.
 With Direct Access Physical Therapy, you can get evaluated and start your recovery without the need for a physician’s referral.

 Treatment Options in Bellefontaine Neighbors, MO for MCL Tears